MAINE STATE LEGISLATURE

 “ONTP” is legislative shorthand for “Ought Not to Pass.”
 Other commonly used abbreviations in this collection include “OTP” for “Ought to Pass,” “OTP-AM” for “Ought to Pass as Amended,” and “OTP-ND” for “Ought to Pass in New Draft.”

-10. How soon will online legislative histories be available after a session?
+7. How soon are legislative histories available after the end of a legislative session?

-Availability depends on the publication and processing of certain components of the histories.
-In general, legislative histories from a regular session will appear shortly before the *next* regular session.
-If you need legislative history material before it appears online, please contact the Reference Desk at the Law and Legislative Reference Library.
+Availability depends on the publication and processing of certain components of the legislative histories.
+In general, legislative histories from a regular session will appear shortly before the next regular session.
+If you need legislative history materials before the compiled legislative histories are available, please contact Law Library.